Hungarian verbs: Verb particles /prefixes (igekötők)

-It happens because certain verb particles (the latter three among the examples) come from personal pronouns in the given case and they require agreement.

-When giving a short positive answer to a yes/no question, the particle can refer back to the whole sentence, see Yes/no questions.
+When giving a short positive answer to a yes/no question, the particle can refer back to the whole sentence, see Yes/no questions. e.g. Elkezdted?
+El! ("Did you start it?
+Yes!")

 In literary style, articles can be reduplicated to indicate a gradual or stuttering action: ki-kijött a mὁkus ("the squirrel crept out").

-Cases needing attention
+Exceptional cases

-There are a few words which appear to begin with a particle, but don't actually, e.g. felel ("reply"), lehel ("breathe/puff"), kiált ("give a shout") and beszél ("speak") where fel-, le-, ki- and be- are parts of the words themselves, rather than actual particles.
-The difference is important in the above-mentioned syntactic cases when these elements will – naturally – not function like particles do.
-Compare the above kiált (no compound) with ki|áll ("stand out", a compound): nem kiált ("he doesn't give a shout"), but nem áll ki ("he doesn't stand out"). – A similar case is fellebbez ("appeal [in court]"), from the adverb fellebb ("upper", today: feljebb), containing no particle.

-A verb may occasionally be a homonym in the above sense, i.e. being a single word or containing a particle, e.g. betűz ("spell [by letters]", no compound), but be|tűz ("stick in" or "shine in", a compound).
+A few words begin with a syllable which is a homonym of a particle, e.g. felel ("reply"), lehel ("breathe/puff"), kiált ("give a shout") and beszél ("speak"), where the first syllable is an integral part of the morpheme, not a particle modifying a verb stem.
+Another is fellebbez ("appeal [in court]"), from the adverb fellebb ("upper", today: feljebb).
+These syllables do not function as particles: compare the above kiált (no compound) with ki|áll ("stand out", a compound): nem kiált ("he doesn't give a shout"), but nem áll ki ("he doesn't stand out").
+An entire verb may occasionally have such a homonym, e.g. betűz ("spell [with letters]", no compound), but be|tűz ("stick in" or "blaze in", a compound).

+In some cases, an original compound word has become fused into a single inseparable morpheme.
+For example, kirándul ("go hiking") was originally analyzed as ki + rándul, but current usage is Kirándulni akar ("s/he wants to go hiking"), not Ki akar rándulni, which is obsolete and only used jokingly.

-The other misleading cases are those verbs which were historically formed from nouns derived from verbs with particles, so they seemingly begin with particles, but they don't behave like them.
-An example is befolyásol ("influence", v) which derives from befolyás ("influence", n), a calque from German Einfluß, literally "in-flow", including the particle be- ("in").
-This element, being part of the original noun, will not act as a particle of the derived verb befolyásol.
-There are few such words, e.g. kivitelez ("implement") from kivitel ("implementation, execution", cf "carrying out").
-Kirándul ("go hiking") used to be a compound (ki + rándul), but people don't usually treat it like that anymore so they say, e.g., Kirándulni akar. ("s/he wants to go hiking") instead of Ki akar rándulni, which is obsolete and only used jokingly.
-A common error among native speakers is the case of feltételez ("suppose" or "assume"), which comes from feltétel ("condition"), so the prefix is only part of the embedded noun, rather than of the full verb, but it is still often separated: ?fel sem tételezhetjük, ?fel kell tételeznünk ("we can't even assume, we must suppose"), instead of the correct forms nem is feltételezhetjük, feltételeznünk kell.
-What functions as a verbal prefix sometimes may not be one other times, e.g. ellenáll 'resist' can separate like nem állok ellen 'I don't resist', but ellenőriz 'check' stays together like nem ellenőrzök 'I don't check' – because the latter is derived from the noun ellenőr ("inspector").
+Some verbs do not admit separation because they are formed from a noun with a prefixed particle.
+An example is befolyásol ("influence", v), derived from the noun befolyás ("influence", n), itself a calque from German Einfluß, literally "in-flow".
+In the derived verb befolyásol, the particle be- cannot be separated, since there is no verb folyásol.
+Another example is kivitelez ("implement") from kivitel ("implementation, execution", literally "carrying out").
+Similarly, ellenőriz 'check', derived from the noun ellenőr ("inspector"), stays together as Nem ellenőrzök ("I don't check"), in contrast to ellenáll ("resist"), which separates as in Nem állok ellen ("I don't resist").
+A common solecism among native speakers is the case of feltételez ("suppose" or "assume"), which comes from the noun feltétel ("condition"), but is still often separated: ?fel sem tételezhetjük, ?fel kell tételeznünk ("we can't even assume, we must suppose"), instead of the correct forms nem is feltételezhetjük, feltételeznünk kell.